 Forget what you think you know about Papamacs.

 Papamacs Gourmet Kitchen is a small, family-owned restaurant in the heart of Renfrewshire, on Johnstone's Houstoun Square - that much is still true.
 However, everything else you've heard about us is probably now out of date.
-We've just launched our new small plates concept that's turned dinner on its head - and it's the talk of Renfrewshire!
+We are now so busy with off site events attending all your bespoke parties with our street food trailer, that we are now doing the ever popular small plates concept as the occasional monthly pop up - we will also change it up a bit from time to time and do different styles of pop ups which will be announced on our social feeds.

-Imagine fine dining chefs (from Cameron House, Braidwoods, the Spanish Butcher, Brian Maule) doing their take on hearty family fare, and selling it in a small plates format for £4.
+Imagine fine dining chefs (from Cameron House, Braidwoods, the Spanish Butcher, Brian Maule) doing their take on hearty family fare, and selling it in a small plates format for only£5.

 Well - that’s us you’re imagining.
 You’re imagining us.

 We’ve invented an awesome menu that’s so stupidly cheap, you’ll assume there’s a typo.
-More than half of the options are just £4.
+Dishes are just £5.

 Have a look for yourself:

-We've come up with fifty small plates for you to choose from, including eighteen veggie options.
+We've come up with plenty of small plates for you to choose from, including veggie options.
 Simple fare to fine dining.

 And wait until you see the food!